 Moreover, we can define two processes $P^{\alpha}$ and $P^{\beta}$ :

 and, by construction, $M = \mathcal{G}(P^{\alpha}, P^{\beta})$.

-For the function $h$, we need to add seasonality.
-We will add growth's intensity in the Bernoulli case.
-For the seasonality, especially on big Hurricanes, we refer to \cite{parisi2000seasonality} in which the authors give a curve based on a kernel density estimation.
+It remains to define the function $h$.
+The seasonality of hurricanes has been studied, especially on big Hurricanes, in \cite{parisi2000seasonality} in which the authors give a curve based on a kernel density estimation.
 One close parametric density function over one year can be found in the form:

 in which $f_{\hat{\alpha}, \hat{\beta}}$ is the density function of the Beta distribution of parameters $(\hat{\alpha}, \hat{\beta}) \in (\mathbb{R}_{+}^{*})^{2}$.